pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/03_Number_Types.md

 All units with the same base unit can be converted to each other.

 Example:
 You have physical length units meter (m), millimeters (mm) and inches (").
-Then your quantity value unit configuration could like:
+Then your quantity value unit configuration could look like:

 | Name       | Abbreviation | Baseunit | Factor |
 |------------|--------------|----------|--------|